GazalaKhan382/E-commerce-Full-Project-Data-Analysis-with-Python/README.md

          4. You need to analyze the monthly profit from sales and determine which month had the highest profit.
          5. Analyze the profit by category and sub-category.
          6. Analyze the sales and profit by customer segment.
-         7. Analyze the sales to profit ratio
+         7. Analyze the sales-to-profit ratio